How to Transfer an Amazon FBA Account Correctly

 Solution:

-Transferring an Amazon account between sole proprietors or to an LLC is flexible—as long as each account’s unique information, such as tax IDs and registered emails, is accurately maintained.
+Transferring an Amazon account between sole proprietors or to an LLC is flexible, as long as each account’s unique information, such as tax IDs and registered emails, are accurately maintained.

 Update Tax Information

 After updating the bank account details, you’ll need to retake the tax interview within Seller Central.
-Here’s how:
+Follow these steps:

 - Navigate to Settings: Go to “Settings” in Seller Central and select “Account Info.”